EricMFink/PRcasebook/Chapters/Part 5 - Conflicts/Conflicts of Interest.md

 of oil well drill bits.

-Dresser Industries, Inc., is now a defendant in Drill Bits, charged --- by its own lawyers --- with conspiring to fix the prices of drill bits and with fraudulently concealing its conduct.
+Dresser Industries, Inc., is now a defendant in Drill Bits, charged --- by its own lawyers---with conspiring to fix the prices of drill bits and with fraudulently concealing its conduct.
 Stephen D. Susman, with his firm, Susman Godfrey, is lead counsel for the plaintiffs committee.
 As lead counsel, Susman signed the amended complaint that levied these